-For user batch we have specified users would have to have SLAC accounts and log in to SLAC to submit jobs9 on SLAC systems.
-It would be user-friendly to allow submission of batch jobs directly from the cloud-hosted science platform to these systems.
-In principle we can do this however there are issues ranging from time allocation at SLAC to accessing of results which are not yet resolved.
+For user batch we have specified users would have to have SLAC accounts and log in to SLAC to submit jobs.
+It would be user friendly to allow submission of batch jobs directly from the cloud hosted science platform which execute on SLAC.
+In principle we can do this but there are issues ranging from time allocation at SLAC to accessing of results which are not yet resolved.